captainAyan/easytree/README.md

 EasyTree is a Linktree like app for social links, but without storing them in a database.
 Instead you generate a url using our generator.
 The url contains all the values in the query parameters.

-🚧 The heorku deployment is not currently available.
+🚧 The heroku deployment is not currently available.

 ## Getting Started
 _Coming soon_ 😁😁